Skip to content

 Best Practices

-3. Output Schema Alignment: Ensure that the output schema correctly captures all the fields generated by the individual prompts.
+2. Output Schema Alignment: The output schema must capture all fields generated by the individual prompts.

-4. Lightweight Validators: When using per-prompt gleaning, keep validation prompts concise so that the cost and latency overhead stays manageable.
+3. Lightweight Validators: When using per-prompt gleaning, keep validation prompts concise to limit cost and latency overhead.